bcgov/mobile-starter-kit/README.md

 This resource will help you successfully deliver a mobile (native or hybrid) application.
 While its recommended to give the document a full read - hunt and peck what you find useful.

+If you're receiving a binary (IPA or APK) from a 3rd party for Enterprise deployment check out the `Signing` section to learn about how an IPA can be re-signed with our Enterprise certificates for AirWatch deployments.

 If you're stuck send up a bat-signal on the `#gomobile` channel in [RocketChat](https://reggie.pathfinder.gov.bc.ca/?intention=LOGIN#error=login_required)

 # Introduction

-Someone in the BC Government wants you to build a mobile application (either native or hybrid), and to do this, you need to wrap your head around the workflow and best practices: build, test, deploy.
+Someone in the Government of British Columbia  (BCGov) wants you to build a mobile application (either native or hybrid), and to do this, you need to wrap your head around the workflow and best practices: build, test, deploy.
 This guide will help you get up to speed while being as non-prescriptive as possible.

 ## Build